 Aircraft rely solely on fossil jet fuel to operate, leading to disastrous consequences for the planet and a dependency on imports from conflictual third countries.
 Sustainable aviation fuels (SAF) offer a promising alternative that will help reduce aviation's emissions.
-The EU has proposed to increase the amount of SAFs used in aircraft departing from the bloc through its ReFuelEU proposal.
-Blending mandates, where it is compulsory for all jet fuel supplied to EU airports to have a certain proportion of SAF, are currently being negotiated in the context of ReFuelEU Aviation.

 There are many types of SAFs.
 Renewable e-kerosene, a synthetic fuel made of CO2 (e.g. captured from the atmosphere) and green hydrogen, is the most sustainable SAF and holds one of the keys to aviation's decarbonization.
 But e-kerosene production will need to be greatly increased to make a difference.

+The EU has proposed to increase the amount of SAFs used in aircraft departing from the bloc through its ReFuelEU proposal.
 The ReFuelEU text includes a sub-target for synthetic aviation fuels, like e-kerosene, which constitutes a great opportunity to foster e-kerosene production in Europe.
-However, the sub-target proposal of 0.7% by 2030 made by the European Commission is too low to have an incentivising effect on the market.
+However, the sub-target proposal of 0.7% by 2030 made by the European Commission and followed by the Council's General Approach in June 2022 is too low to have an incentivising effect on the market.
+Even though a flexibility clause was discussed to allow voluntary member states to increase their national e-kerosene blending targets, an important opportunity for ambitious emission reduction and higher European energy autonomy was missed.